 Similarly, Hill appreciated the unique joy hunting dogs bring to the lives of their owners.

 “Whoever said you can’t buy happiness forgot little puppies,” he opined.
-Similarly, who among us can fail to appreciate the sheer joy of “being loved unquestionably, totally, and irrevocably” by a dog?
+Or who among us can fail to appreciate the sheer joy of “being loved unquestionably, totally, and irrevocably” by a dog?

 The short, tightly written columns which were Hill’s specialty often disappear from the literary radar not long after their appearance.
 Thankfully, such was not the case with most of Hill’s best writing.
 Scores of his columns, along with other examples of his work, are found in more enduring and accessible form in a fine bevy of books.
 These include: Mostly Tailfeathers, A Hunter’s Fireside Book, A Listening Walk, Hill Country, Shotgunner’s Notebook, Passing a Good Time, Sunlight and Shadows, Tears and Laughter, and The XVth Day (his rarest book; most are readily available).
 He also contributed chapters to a number of works, edited others, wrote numerous forewords or introductions to publications by Jim Rikhoff’s Amwell Press, and was a part of collaborative projects.